graeme-winter/dials_tutorials/README.md

 # DIALS Tutorials

-These tutorials are work-in-progress so not "publication quality" yet but hopefully contaim some valuable signal.
+These tutorials are work-in-progress so not "publication quality" yet but hopefully contain some valuable signal.

 ## MX Tutorials